WordPress Media Buttons

-If you know Wordpress, you know it is a great publishing platform.
+If you know WordPress, you know it is a great publishing platform.
 For a particular plugin I wanted to build I started looking at how to add one of those little icons you have access while writing a post, e.g. ‘Add an Image’, etc.

 I was looking at how other plugins do this and found this code: